22. AGX Vehicle

 thickness);

-This sections below describes how to create and configure tracks, add wheels and route them, set initial tension and node geometry, tune friction and material parameters, merge nodes for performance, and adjust track properties such as track stiffness, damping, and hinge range.
+The sections below describe how to create and configure tracks, add and route wheels, set initial tension and node geometry, and define track stiffness properties such as tensile stiffness.

 ../_images/agxvehicle_tracked_vehicle.png